Oona Kauppi: Association football career

 In football, Kauppi played as a midfielder.
 She made her debut for the Ilves in the Women's League in August 2015 against Merilappi United, coming on as a substitute for the last minute.
 She won one Finnish Championship silver medal in the league.

 Personal life

 Kauppi's twin sister Veera Kauppi also plays floorball for Team Thorengruppen and the Finnish national team, and has played football for Ilves.

+Awards

+Kauppi was included among the world's 10 best floorball players six times between 2019 and 2025 in a poll conducted by Innebandymagazinet magazine.
+Her best placement was 5th in 2019 and 2022.